Sep 13, 2024

 In Control & Ultra-High Personal Responsibility (aka, “Type A” personality)

 To be an exceptional doctor, having a “Type A” personality can be a big asset.
 As a patient, I want someone who will do everything in his power to help fix my problems.
 However, this strength, if not checked, can be a major weakness when it comes to building wealth.
 Why?
-If passive income is your goal, then the investment itself implies that you give up your cash and yield control.
-In our experience, this proves to be very difficult for most “Type A” doctors to do.

 For example, consider this statement we hear a lot: “I want to invest in real estate.
 That way, no matter what happens, at least I can go down and kick the dirt on my land.”
 In translation, this statement could mean: “I don’t really trust anyone or anything but myself, so I’d rather be poor (dirt doesn’t sell for much) and in control than anything else.”

 Another application of this personality trait is the doctor who wants to stay in control by hoarding large amounts of cash.
 I understand that having cash feels good, but holding cash is like pulling your money out of the game and sitting it on the bench.
-Again, if your goal is passive income, then your cash needs to be in the game working for you.
+Again, if your goal is passive income, then your cash needs to be in the game working for you!

 The best investors give up control; if your name is Dr. ___________, this likely doesn’t come naturally to you.

-Doctors are typically the smartest person in the room among any crowd.
+Doctors are typically the smartest person in the room.
 This keen intellect is critical for the work they perform but it frequently works against them when they step outside of the operating room.
-The smart doctor naturally thinks, “I’m smart, shouldn’t I be able to figure this investing thing out?”
-Or: “Why would I take advice from that guy, I’m smarter than him?”
+The smart doctor naturally thinks:

 In short this is a classic case of “you don’t know what you don’t know” about investing.
 And even if you learn, you still have the hurdle of successfully executing your plan.